 - Falls.
 Anyone can fall at any time and land in a way where they hit their head on an object or on the ground.
 Children and the elderly are more likely to fall and sustain head injuries from their falls.
 Children don’t always pay attention where they’re walking, and the elderly can easily lose their footing.
 People of any age can fall off of ladders, slip on a wet surface, or miss a step and fall and hit their head, which is why falling is the most common way TBIs are acquired.

 While these are the main causes of brain injuries in our state, there are many other ways that TBIs can happen.
 If you don’t see what happened to you on this list, don’t worry.
 You still might be eligible to file a claim.
-Our Columbia brain injury attorney can help you figure out if you have a claim and what you can recover from your injury.
+Our Columbia, SC brain injury lawyer can help you figure out if you have a claim and what you can recover.

 Symptoms of a Traumatic Brain Injury

-After a primary event where you hit your head, you might be wondering if you sustained a brain injury from the accident.
-Even if you don’t think you got a serious brain injury, it’s important to seek medical treatment after hitting your head just in case.
+After a primary event where you hit your head, you might be wondering if you sustained head trauma from the accident.
+Even if you don’t think you have a serious brain injury, it’s important to seek medical treatment after hitting your head just in case.
 That way, you can get evaluated and start treatment immediately if they find that your brain is injured.

-Being aware of the symptoms of a brain injury can help you assess yourself after an accident, fall, or any other situation where you’ve struck your head on the ground or an object.
+Being aware of the symptoms of brain trauma can help you assess yourself after an accident, fall, or any other situation where you’ve struck your head on the ground or an object.
 There are different types of symptoms that you can experience.
 The four main categories that a brain injury can affect are your thinking, physical abilities, emotions, and sleep.
-In general, if you notice changes in any of these aspects of your life, then you could have a brain injury.
+In general, if you notice changes in any of these aspects of your life, then you could have an injury.

 More specifically, if you notice any of these symptoms, then you should seek medical treatment for a potential brain injury, according to the Centers for Disease Control and Prevention (CDC):